architect/arc.codes/public/guides/upgrade.md

 Architect 6 (Ogopogo) was a ground-up rewrite of Architect, driven by user feedback, cloud vendor best practices, and extensive learnings by Architect maintainers from the first three years of the project's life.

-Architect 6 is largely backward compatible with Architect 5, but **depending on how you authored your Architect 5 project, there may hae been [breaking changes going from 5 to 6](#architect-5-to-6)**.
+Architect 6 is largely backward compatible with Architect 5, but **depending on how you authored your Architect 5 project, there may have been [breaking changes going from 5 to 6](#architect-5-to-6)**.

 What breaking changes there are, **we have attempted to provide simple, forwards-compatible upgrade paths wherever possible**.